waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Status: Scripted sighting sequence required before battle.
 - Sightings Completed: Burned Tower, Cianwood City, Route 42.
 - Current Target: Route 36 sighting.
-- Evidence: Pokedex 'Area' map confirms Suicune's nest is on Route 36.
+- Trigger Hypothesis: Approach the intersection near the National Park entrance (approx. 18, 9) from the east or north.
-- Plan: Trigger the Route 36 sighting, then return to Tin Tower 1F.
+- Plan: Finish phone call, trigger the Route 36 sighting, then return to Tin Tower 1F.
 - Battle Prep: Suicune encounter at Tin Tower 1F will be Lv40.
-- Capture Team: Lead with XENON (Gastly, Lv21) for Hypnosis/Mean Look.
+- Capture Team: Lead with XENON (Gastly, Lv21) for Hypnosis.
 Use GNEISS (Graveler, Lv44) for tanking/weakening.
-Note: Large level gap; accuracy and speed are critical.
+Note: Suicune does not flee at Tin Tower.

 # Sage Lore (Tin Tower 1F)
 - Sage (11, 11): Ho-Oh resurrected Entei, Raikou, and Suicune after the Brass Tower fire.